girlscript/winter-of-contributing/Competitive_Programming/C++/Searching & Sorting/Binary Search/BinarySearchApplication.md

   cout<<"element not present";
 }
 ```
-In this the iterator visit one by one to each element of the array to search the element to be seached , so the complexity in Worst case is O(n) where n is the size of array
+>Time Complexity O(n)   , where n is the size of array

 We should use linear search incases where the array is not sorted neither monotonic nor bitonic way.
 ## Binary Search

+### Explanation

+In Binary Search we divide the array in *two halves* and then one half is decided and the searching is done on that half only similarily this divide take place till the element is not found.
+so the the time complexity in Worst Case is *O(log n)* where n is the size of array.

 ```c++
 //c++